appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-dynamodb.md

 ### Scan

-This operation searches an entire table and return records based on a filter condition.
+This operation searches an entire table and returns records based on a filter condition.
 Scanning a table accesses every one of its records, and could result in lengthy response times and increased costs on large datasets.
 For example, the following query returns every record in the `users` table:

 ```json
 {